percona/everest-doc/docs/contribute.md

 The steps are the following:

 1. Fork this repository
-2. Clone the repository on your machine:
+2. Clone the repository to your machine:

 ```sh
 git clone git@github.com:<your_account>/everest-doc.git